worldyn/investment-data-scraping/README.md

 ```
 ### Future Improvements
 - Improve portability by packaging python+selenium in docker
-- Add script version to data filenames
+- Add script version to data filenames so that user knows which version produced the data
-- Add each pipeline step to something more sophisitcated, e.g airflow, to do e.g scheduled runs
+- Since each pipeline step is an executable ython file, it can easily be added to more complex pipelines, such as Airflow.
+With this you could do e.g scheduling, and produce some nice DAGs :)
 - Use JSON schemas for validation
-- Improve name entity matching in parse_company_page() in scrape_company.py
+- Improve company name matching in parse_company_page() in scrape_company.py